snovvcrash/PPN/redteam/maldev/code-injection/shellcode-runners.md

 {% endcode %}

 {% hint style="info" %}
-In order to run x64 shellcode from a 32-bit application (e.g., MS Word), you may want to specify the path to 64-bit PowerShell binary through [Sysnative](https://www.samlogic.net/articles/sysnative-folder-64-bit-windows.htm) alias.
+In order to run x64 shellcode from a 32-bit application (e. g., MS Word), you may want to specify the path to 64-bit PowerShell binary through [Sysnative](https://www.samlogic.net/articles/sysnative-folder-64-bit-windows.htm) alias.
 {% endhint %}